plotly/documentation/_posts/r/maps/2017-02-27-scattermapbox.md

 ### Mapbox Access Token

 To create mapbox maps with Plotly, you'll need a Mapbox account and a [Mapbox Access Token](https://www.mapbox.com/studio/) that you can add to your [Plotly Settings](https://plot.ly/settings/mapbox).
-If you're using a Plotly On-Premise server, please see additional instructions here: https://help.plot.ly/mapbox-atlas/.
+If you're using a Chart Studio Enterprise server, please see additional instructions here: https://help.plot.ly/mapbox-atlas/.

 ```r